Three Main Principles of Environmental Justice (as outlined by the Federal Government)

 Environmental Justice (EJ) Subcommittee

 The Environmental Justice (EJ) Subcommittee serves Fresno COG’s Transportation Technical Committee (TTC) by assisting Fresno COG staff in setting thresholds for environmental justice populations for the RTP’s Environmental Justice Report.
-The EJ Subcommittee will appoint one member to sit on the RTP Roundtable for the duration of the RTP update.
+The EJ Subcommittee appointed one member to sit on the RTP Roundtable for the duration of the RTP update.
 The subcommittee has ten positions to provide full, diverse and equitable representation from designated Environmental Justice populations.
 The positions include three Fresno COG member agencies representatives: Local agency urban, East side local agency rural and West side local agency rural.
 They also include public representatives including four minority representatives for Hispanic, African American, Asian and American Indian populations, two low Income representatives, one senior (65 or older) representative and one representing persons with disabilities.